ChuanMeng/RLT4Reranking/README.md

 --p_max_len=512
 ```

+## 3. Reproducing results

+All checkpoints would be stored in the `./checkpoint` directory.
+Inference outputs would be stored in the `./output/{retriever name}` directory; an output file; each file has the same number of lines as queries in the test set; each line is composed of "query id\tpredicted cut-off".

-## 3. Unsupervised RLT methods
+###  3.1 Unsupervised RLT methods
 We consider 3 unsupervised methods, i.e., Fixed-k, Greedy-k, [Suprise](https://dl.acm.org/doi/abs/10.1145/3539618.3592066).
 We also consider Oracle here.

 ```bash

 ```

-## 4. Supervised RLT methods
+### 3.2.
+Supervised RLT methods
 We consider 5 supervised methods, i.e., [BiCut](https://dl.acm.org/doi/abs/10.1145/3341981.3344234), [Choppy](https://dl.acm.org/doi/10.1145/3397271.3401188), [AttnCut](https://ojs.aaai.org/index.php/AAAI/article/view/16572), [MtCut](https://dl.acm.org/doi/abs/10.1145/3488560.3498466) and [LeCut](https://dl.acm.org/doi/abs/10.1145/3477495.3531998).

-All checkpoints would be stored in the `./checkpoint` directory.
-Inference outputs would be stored in the `./output/{retriever name}` directory; an output file; each file has the same number of lines as queries in the test set; each line is composed of "query id\tpredicted cut-off".

 We recommend using GPU to execute all commands in this section.

-### 4.1 Train and infer BiCut
+### 3.2.1 Train and infer BiCut
 Run the following commands to train BiCut on TREC-DL 19 (TREC-DL 20) and then infer it on TREC-DL 20 (TREC-DL 19):
 ```bash
 retrievers=("original-bm25-1000" "original-splade-pp-ed-pytorch-1000" "original-repllama-1000")